 168 hours x 0.0002 amperes = CTV of 0.0336

 The Cable Cooker™ was designed to produce signal levels far in excess of those seen in normal audio/video system use.

-The output signal includes a swept square wave calibrated from 0 DC to over 40KHz (plus harmonics).
+The output signal includes a swept square wave calibrated from 0 Hz to over 40KHz (plus harmonics into the megahertz region).
 Output voltage is 12 volts rms.
 The current through the wiring component is determined by the load at the input connector of the Cable Cooker.
 In the case of interconnect cables, the measured current is 120 milli-amperes.

 Installing an interconnect on the Cable Cooker for one week results in a CTV of: